katlilly/nktd/README.md

-## To Andrew:
+## To David:
-You can find our full documentation in report/cosc345-assign2-nktd.pdf
+You can find our full documentation in report/assign3.pdf

 # nktd
 345 group project - Nathan, Kat, Tobyn, Daniel